 Here are eight popular pitfalls that investors often face when investing in real estate:

 Some investors focus too heavily on one number – yield and the highest they can get.
 There is nothing wrong with investing in high-yield properties, but focusing solely on the yields can cause you to overlook important factors that affect profit.

 As with investing in any asset class, there is always a balance between risk-and-reward.
 And those properties with the highest yields often come with the highest risks.
 This typically comes from higher tenant turnover, vacancies, and costly renovations.
-“Investors need to realize that higher-yield properties are great for those who have a longer time horizon or budget that can take on the risk without hurting their bottomline,” comments Paul Blanchard, Senior Director of Solutions at HomeUnion.
-“Really, our goal for all investors is to help them make successful choices when it comes to their real estate investing, so they can achieve positive results, not just high yields.”
+“Investors need to realize that higher-yielding properties are great for real estate experts that have the time to manage their own assets and understand local laws,” says Steve Hovland, Director of Research at HomeUnion.
+“The goal for our investors is to help them make successful choices when it comes to their real estate investing, so they can achieve positive results, not just high yields.”